By Chance or Choice:

 people of the “Jewish race.”
 Another letter, dated October 27, was received via

 England.
-Stuyvesant’s writing came after the
+Stuyvesant’s writing came after the Peereboom arrival and seems to

 have been a reaction to the St. Catrina’s passengers.
 Stuyvesant used the same

-objections raised by Domine Megapolensis. e directors replied on April 26,
+objections raised by Domine Megapolensis. e directors replied on April 26,

 1655, stating that although they recognized these objections:

-We observe that it would be unreasonable and unfair, especially because
+it would be unreasonable and unfair, especially because

 of the considerable loss sustained by the Jews in the taking of Brazil and